What You Need to Know About News Writing

 The Purpose of a Nut Graf

 A nut graf, another journalism slang term, is the summarization of what the story’s about.
 A nut graf (or nutgraph, nut 'graph, and nutgraf) can be a sentence or a paragraph and, sometimes, may also be your lede.
+(The term "graf" itself refers to a paragraph.)

 A nut graf needs to address why the story is being written, whether the piece is about something like the aforementioned murder, or a profile of a famous celebrity.